 Situations that are not considered special circumstances:

-If you would like to request consideration of special circumstances, please submit a Professional Judgment Request Form (PDF).
+If a student would like to request consideration of special circumstances, please submit a Professional Judgment Request Form (PDF).